theopenconversationkit/tock/bot/dialog-manager/core/README.md

 - launch : `wich jep` to find were it is installed
 - launch `jep` to see if your user has the rights to launch it
 - Jep must have the same rights as the JAVA_HOME, so it must be available to your user.

+## Workaround
+- In your IDE in botApi you can add as VM arguments for example the path where jep is located : -Djava.library.path=/usr/local/lib/python3.8/dist-packages/jep